ErsatzTV/ErsatzTV/docs/user-guide/add-media-items.md

 ### Add Libraries

-ErsatzTV provides three local libraries by default, one for each supported media kind: `Movies`, `Shows` and `Music Videos`.
+ErsatzTV provides four local libraries by default, one for each supported media kind: `Movies`, `Shows`, `Music Videos` and `Other Videos`.
 Additional libraries can be added under `Media Sources` > `Local`.

 ### Add Media Items